nurzhanzhanuzak/eventsourcing/docs/topics/projection.rst

 the application subscription and the materialised view can be freed in a controlled way when the projection runner is stopped or exits.

-The projection runner has a method :func:`~eventsourcing.projection.ProjectionRunner.run_forever` which will block until either :func:`~eventsourcing.projection.Projection.process_event` raises an error, or until the application subscription raises an error, or until the optional timeout is reached, or until the :func:`~eventsourcing.projection.ProjectionRunner.stop` method is called.
+The projection runner method :func:`~eventsourcing.projection.BaseProjectionRunner.run_forever` will block until either :func:`~eventsourcing.projection.Projection.process_event` raises an error, or until the application subscription raises an error, or until the optional timeout is reached, or until the :func:`~eventsourcing.projection.BaseProjectionRunner.stop` method is called.

 The example below shows how to run a projection.
 In this example, the event-sourced application class is :class:`~eventsourcing.application.Application`.
 It is constructed with the default :mod:`eventsourcing.popo` persistence module.
 The projection class and the materialised view class are taken from the examples above.
 The projection runner is used as a context manager.
-The projection runner's :func:`~eventsourcing.projection.ProjectionRunner.run_forever` method is called which keeps the projection running.
+The projection runner's :func:`~eventsourcing.projection.BaseProjectionRunner.run_forever` method is called which keeps the projection running.
-The :func:`~eventsourcing.projection.ProjectionRunner.stop` method is called by a signal handler when the operating system process receives an interrupt signal.
+The :func:`~eventsourcing.projection.BaseProjectionRunner.stop` method is called by a signal handler when the operating system process receives an interrupt signal.
 The example below starts a thread which sends the interrupt signal after 1s.